Albuquerque Texting and Driving Accident Attorney

 The damages that may be available to you if you successfully establish negligence or negligence per se include medical expenses, lost earning capacity, lost wages, household services, out-of-pocket expenses, pain and suffering, and lost enjoyment in activities and life.

 Most personal injury cases resolve through settlement.
 However, it always helps to have an attorney on your side who is prepared to take your case to trial.
 Insurers do not tend to take an unrepresented accident victim seriously.
-If you are injured or have lost a loved one on a highway in Albuquerque or the surrounding communities, the motor vehicle collision lawyers at the Fine Law Firm may be able to assist you.
+If you are injured or have lost a loved one on a highway in Albuquerque or the surrounding communities, the texting and driving collision lawyers at the Fine Law Firm may be able to assist you.
 Contact us via our online form or call us at (505) 243-4541 to set up a free consultation.
-We also represent people who have been injured in Rio Rancho and elsewhere in New Mexico.